iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 An iMessage that doesn’t say Delivered under the blue bubble is one of the most nerve-wracking silences on iPhone, because it can mean anything from a dead Wi-Fi router to a painful “you’ve been blocked.”
-We tested every fix below on an iPhone 15 Pro running iOS 17.4 sending to an iPhone 13 running iOS 16.7, so you get the order that actually works, not a grab-bag of tips.
+The fixes below are ordered by what resolves the problem most often, so you get the sequence that actually works, not a grab-bag of tips.

 -